SUSE Linux Enterprise: SUSE Linux Enterprise Server

 SLES was developed based on SUSE Linux by a small team led by Marcus Kraft and Bernhard Kaindl as principal developer who were supported by Joachim "Jos" Schröder.
-It was first released on October 31, 2000 as a version for IBM S/390 mainframe machines.
+It was first released on 31 October 2000 as a version for IBM S/390 mainframe machines.
 In December 2000, the first enterprise client (Telia) was made public.
 In April 2001, the first SLES for x86 was released.

 From a business perspective, SLES is not only a technical offering, but also has entangled a commercial offering (services and support).
 The initial business model was inspired by recurrent charges established in the mainframe world at this time, and innovated by Jürgen Geck and Malcom Yates.
 Based on customer needs and feedback as well as other evolving Linux based offerings the business model has been reworked by different people in the subsequent years until today.

 SUSE Linux Enterprise Server 9 (SLES 9) was released in August 2004.
 Service Pack 4 was released in December 2007.
 It was supported by hardware vendors including IBM, HP, Sun Microsystems, Dell, SGI, Lenovo, and Fujitsu Siemens Computers.

 SUSE Linux Enterprise Server 10 (SLES 10) was released in July 2006, and is also supported by the major hardware vendors.
 Service pack 4 was released in April 2011.
 SLES 10 shared a common codebase with SUSE Linux Enterprise Desktop 10—Novell's desktop distribution for business use—and other SUSE Linux Enterprise products.

-SUSE Linux Enterprise Server 11 (SLES 11) was released on March 24, 2009 and included Linux kernel 2.6.27, Oracle Cluster File System Release 2, support for the OpenAIS cluster communication protocol for server and storage clustering, and Mono 2.0.
+SUSE Linux Enterprise Server 11 (SLES 11) was released on 24 March 2009 and included Linux kernel 2.6.27, Oracle Cluster File System Release 2, support for the OpenAIS cluster communication protocol for server and storage clustering, and Mono 2.0.
 SLES 11 SP1 (released May 2010) rebased the kernel version to 2.6.32.
 In February 2012, SLES 11 SP2 was released, based on kernel version 3.0.10.

 SLES 11 SP2 included a Consistent Network Device Naming feature for Dell servers.

-SUSE Linux Enterprise Server 12 (SLES 12) beta was made available on February 25, 2014, and the final version was released on October 27, 2014.
+SUSE Linux Enterprise Server 12 (SLES 12) beta was made available on 25 February 2014, and the final version was released on 27 October 2014.

-SLES 12 SP1 was released on December 18, 2015.
+SLES 12 SP1 was released on 18 December 2015.
 SP1 added Docker, Shibboleth, Network Teaming, and JeOS images.

-SP2 was released November 11, 2016.
+SP2 was released on 11 November 2016.

-SP3 was released September 7, 2017.
+SP3 was released on 7 September 2017.

 The SLES 13 and SLES 14 version numbers were skipped due to superstitions associated with those numbers in certain cultures.

-SUSE Linux Enterprise Server 15 (SLES 15) beta 1 was released on October 18, 2017, and the final version was released on July 16, 2018."SUSE Introduces Multimodal OS to Bridge Traditional and Software-Defined Infrastructure - SUSE Communities" (2018) SLES 15 SP2, which updates the kernel, PostgreSQL, Samba, Salt and many other parts of the operating system, was released on July 21, 2020.
+SUSE Linux Enterprise Server 15 (SLES 15) beta 1 was released on 18 October 2017, and the final version was released on 16 July 2018.
+SLES 15 SP2, which updates the kernel, PostgreSQL, Samba, Salt and many other parts of the operating system, was released on 21 July 2020.

-SUSE Linux Enterprise Server 16 (SLES 16) was released on November 4, 2025.
+SUSE Linux Enterprise Server 16 (SLES 16) was released on 4 November 2025.
+SLES 16 introduced SELinux as default Linux Security Module replacing AppArmor and deprecated YaST.
+Starting with SLES 16, Service Pack was replaced with Minor Release and Long Term Service Pack Support (LTSS) was replaced with Long Term Support (LTS).